Skip to main content

 Supporters of China and critics of the Chinese Communist Party held dueling rallies outside the Hyatt Regency hotel in Downtown San Francisco.
 Witnesses and authorities say multiple fights broke out during the protests. | Source: Garrett Leahy/The Standard

-Multiple people were pepper-sprayed after a fight broke out among protestors Thursday afternoon outside of the Downtown San Francisco Hyatt Regency hotel where Chinese President Xi Jinping is staying during APEC, according to authorities.
+Multiple people were pepper-sprayed after a fight broke out among protestors Thursday afternoon outside of the Downtown San Francisco Hyatt Regency hotel where Chinese President Xi Jinping was planning to attend an event, according to authorities.

 Several people were injured and were treated by paramedics before being released at the scene, the APEC Joint Command Center said.
-The suspects in the incident fled the scene before the officers arrived.
+The suspects in the incident fled before the officers arrived.

 The incident is the latest fight as hundreds of pro-China and anti-Chinese Community Party protesters held dueling rallies Thursday, waving flags and often yelling at each other on opposite sides of Third Street between Market and Jesse streets outside the hotel.